peterhinch/micropython-nano-gui/DRIVERS.md

         ssd.refresh()  # Launches background refresh
         await asyncio.sleep(60)
 ```
-With `asyn=True` other running tasks experience latency measured in tens of ms.
+Other running tasks experience latency measured in tens of ms.

 Finer control is available using the two public bound `Event` instances.
 This
 fragment assumes an application with a single task performing refreshes.
 The